-line 1 ECOPHYS (header) start of canopy ecophysiological constants block lines 2-3 FLAGS line 4 (flag) biome type flag (1 = WOODY 0 = NON-WOODY)
+line 1 ECOPHYS (header) start of canopy ecophysiological constants block lines 2-3 FLAGS

 This is a recommended header line for EPC file (the first line must contain some text).

 This is a dividing line and header to indicate the start of the FLAGS block.